Bay Area MBA Program – Waiver Exam Information

 Course exemptions are generally by examination or may be granted at the instructor’s discretion based on previous coursework.

 If you have a bachelors or masters degree in accounting and/or are a certified public accountant, you are automatically waived from taking the core Financial Accounting Course (200A).
 You should email Professor Michelle Yetman and summarize your relevant educational background or certification that qualifies you for the exemption.
 She will send an email to you and the GSM Registrar confirming your exemption.

 If you don’t meet the above criteria and believe that you have a very good understanding of basic accounting principles, you must register to take the waiver exam.
-The exam will be offered in mid-November (registration for the exam will be in early October).
 If you minored in accounting or have already taken a few financial accounting courses, you may attempt the waiver exam.
 Professor Yetman does not recommend waiving the course if you have had only one previous undergraduate financial accounting course, as beginning undergraduate accounting courses are typically taught with an emphasis towards bookkeeping, whereas this course is taught with an emphasis towards managerial decision making.

 201B Organizational Strategy and Structure